Parry-Zhuo/DeliberatePracticeTimer/README.md

 **FOCUS MODE**
 This is where the actual practice happens.
-Inspired by the Pomodoro Technique, users focus on their practice
+Inspired by the Pomodoro Technique, users focus on achieving their set goals

-**Additional features**
+**Additional features to aid in focusing**

-  - **Problem Solving:** Enables users to break down complex problems into smaller, actionable chunks, helping to tackle challenges systematically.
+  - **Problem Solving:** To make achieving goals easier users can break down complex problems into smaller, actionable chunks, helping to tackle challenges systematically.

   - **Distraction Logging:** Allows users to note distractions, either to observe patterns or log them for later entertainment, ensuring they stay focused during practice.